Przejdź do treści głównej

 Optimistic Updates

-Update UI instantly before server confirms – better perceived performance:
+Update the UI instantly before the server confirms, giving users a faster perceived experience:

 'use client'